San Antonio Pest Intelligence Dashboard: Insights from Real Treatment Data on Pest Trends

 What Makes San Antonio's Pest Pressure Unique

 San Antonio's mild winters mean pest season never truly ends.
-The San Antonio River watershed and numerous creeks create persistent mosquito breeding habitat.
+The San Antonio River watershed and numerous creeks create persistent mosquito breeding habitats.
 The Edwards Aquifer recharge zone in northwest San Antonio — areas like Helotes, Leon Springs, and the Dominion — sits on limestone karst terrain that scorpions thrive in.
-And the city's ongoing population boom drives new construction into previously undeveloped land, displacing wildlife and the pests that follow.
+The city's ongoing population boom drives new construction into previously undeveloped land, displacing wildlife and the pests that follow.

 The CDC has confirmed West Nile virus transmission in Bexar County.
 Texas A&M AgriLife Extension ranks San Antonio within a "heavy" termite pressure zone.
-And fire ants — housing up to 500,000 workers per colony — are active year-round in the San Antonio climate.
+Fire ants, housing up to 500,000 workers per colony, are active year-round in the San Antonio climate.

 The San Antonio Pest Intelligence Hub includes rising threats with research context, monthly forecasts, seasonal urgency alerts, a complete pest category table, a 12-month outlook, and authoritative source citations for every claim.